Candle Making Supplies

 Wicks are the most important item for a well performing candle and so it's important that you have a wide selection of wicks to choose from.
-At Eroma, you will find cotton and wooden wicks available in different sizes, lengths and with different burn rates.

 Recommended Wax Type: Soy.

 HTP wicks are cotton wicks which feature braided paper fibers to enhance the rigidity of the material.
 They have a softer burn (which is good for soy) and tend to curl slightly as they burn.
 They also have the useful property of self-trimming however, it is always good practice to trim them when required.

 Recommended Wax Type: Palm wax, paraffin wax and soy wax.